asciamanna/asciamanna.github.io/talks/picwell-mob-programming/index.md

 ---
 layout: default
-title: "Picwell - Mob Programming Talk"
+title: ""
 ---
-### Picwell - Mob Programming: Whole Team Collaboration
+## Mob Programming: Whole Team Collaboration
-_October 26, 2018 - Philadelphia, PA_
+_Picwell &bull; October 26, 2018 &bull; Philadelphia, PA_

 Here you will find all of the material referenced in the Mob Programming talk, as well as additional resources to continue learning about mob programming.